cpaul-mech/startup/notes.md

 Google offers free fonts that you can use without paying royalties.
 The easiest way to use Google fonts is to use a CSS import statement to reference the Google Font Service.
 This will automatcally generate the CSS for importing the font.

 Here is my worked out solution to the CSS Practice assignment: https://codepen.io/cpaul-mech/pen/qEWGZJK

+The 'float' css property moves an element to the right or the left of it's container element and allows inline elements to wrap around it.

+Use the '@media' selector allows me to grab the size and orientation of the screen that is viewing the display.
+For instance, with the '@media (orientation: portrait) {aside{display: none;}}' this will make the 'aside' element dissapear if the web page is viewed in portrait mode rather than normal mode.

 ## React Part 1: Routing